phette23/c4l24-python4lib/docs/notebooks.md

 ### VS Code

 See [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
 VS Code supports notebooks out of the box, but when we run code blocks we need to configure the Python interpeter, or kernel, that the notebooks uses.
 The interpeter must have the `ipykernel` package installed.
 I was able to create a virtual inside the project directory and install `ipykernel` in it, then select that kernel in the notebook (see [my notes below](#running-notebooks-in-a-virtual-environment)).
-If we chose our system python, we need to run `pip install ipykernel`.
+If we chose our system Python, we need to run `pip install ipykernel`.

 ### PyCharm